Peluboy/lendsqr-fe-test/README.md

 - **Pagination**: Data is paginated to enhance the user experience and performance.

 ## Decisions and Approach
-1. **Styled Components and SCSS**: Combining styled components with SCSS allows for a modular approach to styling while leveraging the power of SCSS for more complex styles.
+1. **CSS Modules and SCSS**: Combining CSS Modules with SCSS allows for a modular approach to styling while leveraging the power of SCSS for more complex styles.
 2. **Mockaroo for Mock API**: Chose Mockaroo due to its flexibility and ease of generating realistic mock data.
 3. **Figma Design**: Followed the provided Figma design closely to ensure a consistent and visually appealing UI.
 4. **Responsive Design**: Prioritized responsiveness to ensure the application is usable on a wide range of devices.
 5. **Search and Pagination**: Added to improve data handling and user experience by making it easy to find specific records and manage large datasets.

 ## Conclusion
 This project demonstrates a well-rounded approach to building a responsive user management system with modern tools and best practices in front-end development.
-The combination of styled components, SCSS, and a mock API ensures a scalable and maintainable codebase.
+The combination of CSS Modules, SCSS, and a mock API ensures a scalable and maintainable codebase.

 ## Future Improvements
 - Implement user authentication and authorization.